9 Things to Do When You Have High Energy Bills

 Wash Clothing in Cold Water

-It may not seem like it, but the amount of energy used to wash a load of laundry can be pretty substantial.
+It may not seem like it, but the energy used to wash a load of laundry can be substantial.
 That’s why adjusting the temperature can help.

 Your water heater has to work pretty hard to provide warm water to your washing machine.
 This alone uses a considerable amount of energy.
-By washing your clothing in cold water, you are cutting down the amount of energy needed to do laundry.
+By washing your clothing in cold water, you are reducing the energy needed to do laundry.

-Did you know about a third of the electricity you use in your home is for lighting and your appliances like your dishwasher, refrigerator, oven, and washer and dryer account for another 13 percent?
+Did you know that about a third of the electricity you use in your home is for lighting, and your appliances, like your dishwasher, refrigerator, oven, and washer and dryer, account for another 13 percent?

-Energy efficient light bulbs, like CFLs and LEDs, can save between $30 to $75 on monthly energy bills.
+Energy-efficient light bulbs, like CFLs and LEDs, can save between $30 $75 on monthly energy bills.
 They also last 10 to 25 times longer than incandescent light bulbs.

 Run and Clean Your Appliances to Make Them More Efficient